finanalyst/pod-render/README.md

     - if true href links in <a> tags must all be relative to collection (podfile appended to local link)
     - if false, then links internal to the source need only be unique relative to the source

+## :highlighter
+    - code default undefined
+    - if defined, then the code is expected to receive a String containing perl6 code and return a String of the same code highlighted in a form consistent with the rendering.

 ## create-collection
     - Creates a collection from scratch.
     - Erases all previous rendering files, rewrites the rendering database file